 - The epoxy and pebble filling mix at the base of the trunk is a repair subsequent to vandals trying to set fire to it on a few occasions some years ago.

 - It is also interesting to note that the creek formerly meandered a lot closer to the Oak as it went right through the Bowls and the school car parks.
 The Oak therefore would have been almost on the creek bank.

 - If you want to tie a yellow ribbon around the ole oak tree, you’ll need about 4.3 metres, one metre above ground level!

 - Its canopy is the largest around the oval – shown in top centre of the Google Maps satellite photo below.
 Notice that Kalang Oval has been home to a number of different sporting activities as well as cricket and junior football.
 A long time user was the Nunawading Baseball Club :

-- clearly shows the baseball diamond embedded in the grass.
+- The photo clearly shows the baseball diamond embedded in the grass.
 A grid-iron club lasted a few seasons but left no trace.
 The cricket club, which recently changed its name to the Laburnum Cricket Club, is the longest user.
 Their practice nets were originally down by the path near the creek but, as this is one of the wettest parts of the whole creeklands, it was no surprise when they were relocated closer to the Blackburn Bowls Club.

 - The Kalang Pavilion was originally built in 1965.
 This was replaced by a modern $1.6 million dollar pavilion in 2015-2016.